differentialprivacy/differentialprivacy/_posts/2021-09-07-synthetic-data-part-1.md

 PGM, short for Probabilistic Graphical Model, works by finding a graphical model \\\( P\_{\theta} \\\).
 The key observation of PGM is that when \\\( Q \\\) only depends on \\\( P \\\) through it's low-dimensional marginals, then one of the optimizers of Problem \ref{eq1} is a graphical model with parameters \\\( \theta \\\).
 Problem \ref{eq1} typically has infinitely many solutions, and it turns out that the solution found by PGM has maximum entropy among all solutions to the problem --- a very natural way to break ties among equally good solutions.
 Remarkably, these facts are true for any dataset --- they do not require the underlying data to be generated from a graphical model with the same structure.
 For more information on this matter, please refer to Section 4.2 of [[MMS21]](https://arxiv.org/abs/2108.04978){:target="\_blank"}.

 The complexity of PGM depends on \\\( Q \\\), and in the worst case is the same as the Direct method [^6].
 However, in many common cases of practical interest, the complexity of PGM is exponentially better than that of Direct, in which case we can efficiently solve the optimization problem above, finding \\\( \theta \\\) and thus a tractable representation of \\\( \hat{P} \\\).
 The complexity of PGM ultimately depends on the size of the junction tree derived from the measured marginals, and understanding the relationship between \\\( Q \\\) and the size of the junction tree requires some expertise in graphical models.
-However, the ABC code allows you to quickly check how big the required junction tree is, based on which cliques were measured.
+However, the MBI code allows you to quickly check how big the required junction tree is, based on which cliques were measured.
 The size of the junction tree in the example above would be only 944, whereas the size of \\\( P \\\) would be \\\( 6.4 \times 10^{17} \\\).

 [^6]: For example, this worst-case behavior is realized if **all** 2-way marginals are measured.
-While this can be seen as a limitation of ABC, [it is known](http://people.seas.harvard.edu/~salil/research/synthetic-Feb2010.pdf) that generating synthetic data that preserves all 2-way marginals is computationally hard in the worst-case.
+While this can be seen as a limitation of PGM, [it is known](http://people.seas.harvard.edu/~salil/research/synthetic-Feb2010.pdf) that generating synthetic data that preserves all 2-way marginals is computationally hard in the worst-case.

 {% highlight python %}
 >>> from mbi import GraphicalModel